nuvo/orca/docs/commands/README.md

   orca deploy artifact [flags]

 Flags:
-      --artifact string   path to artifact to deploy.
-Overrides $ORCA_ARTIFACT --token string      token to use for deployment.
+      --file string       path to file to deploy.
+Overrides $ORCA_FILE --token string      token to use for deployment.
 Overrides $ORCA_TOKEN --url string        url to deploy to.
 Overrides $ORCA_URL
 ```